frictionlessdata/tableschema-py/README.md

 The optional argument `--encoding` allows a character encoding to be specified for the data file.
 The default is utf-8.

+See the above [Infer](#infer) section for details.
 The response is a schema as JSON.

 #### Validate